-The following is a partial list of AML projects for state or federal agencies.
-These projects were completed by RESPEC or RESPEC staff.
+The following is a partial list of AML projects for state or federal agencies completed by RESPEC or RESPEC staff.
 No listing is included of similar projects completed for private clients.

 Bureau of Land Management (BLM):

 / War Eagle Mountain Project